StructuralBiology-ICLMedicine/ODE_MCMC_tools/example_data/bmeg/competition_experiment/README.md

 ../../../bin/mcmc_bmeg_competition --params:bounds parameter_bounds.dat --exp_data:list experimental_inputs.dat --params:initial start_params.dat --prior:use_uninf --mcmc:chain_output_freq 10 --mcmc:inverse_temperature 1  --mcmc:burn_in 1  --proposal:use_mvn --proposal:mvn_mapping mapping.dat --proposal:mvn_sigma ProposalSigma.dat   --random_seed:rand_init --likelihood:student_t --likelihood:degf 5 --output_root OUTPUT
 ```

-Where ProposalSigma.dat is the multivariate normal (MVN) proposal distribution covariance matrix, mapping.dat describes the mapping of columns/rows the ProposalSigma.dat to parameter names or initial values, experimental\_inputs.dat is a file listing the experimental conditions and corresponding experimental data files (in the form of a vector of means and a covariance matrix), start\_params.dat is a vector describing the initial start parameters, and 0.1 and 20 are minimum standard deviation values permitted for each experimental data point.
+Where ProposalSigma.dat is the multivariate normal (MVN) proposal distribution covariance matrix, mapping.dat describes the mapping of columns/rows the ProposalSigma.dat to parameter names or initial values, experimental\_inputs.dat is a file listing the experimental conditions and corresponding experimental data files (in the form of a vector of means and a covariance matrix), start\_params.dat is a vector describing the initial start parameters.
 Descriptions of the options can be found by using the --help command line option.

 ## Running parallel tempering MCMC on the promoter competition data